srose99/frameworks_and_languages_module/docs/_module_handbook.md

 ## Referencing system
 Your work must be adequately referenced throughout.
 In program code; It is good practice to reference code patterns/snippets with url’s within code comments.
 This is useful for future maintainers to follow your thought process.
 It is always important to acknowledge sources of information.
 It is acceptable to use snippets of other code if referenced and justified correctly.

-As this is an engineering report.
-References will be made with URL's to framework documentation, blogs and articles.
-(The access date can be inferred with `git blame`)

 ## Learning Materials/Resources
-All learning materials and resources will be provided during the taught sessions and will be made available via the module’s area on Blackboard.
+* All learning materials and resources will be provided during the taught sessions and will be made available via
+    * The module’s area on Blackboard
+    * On GitHub in a public repository https://github.com/calaldees/frameworks_and_languages_module

 ## Reassessment information
 Some students may be required to take reassessment for the module, following a decision from a Board of Examiner.
 Do check the Your Guide to Assessment and Award Processes and seek advice from your Personal Academic Tutor if this is the case for you.
 Support from the module team will be available in preparation for the reassessments.

-A simplified task can be provided for reassessment.
+## Additional Information
 This handbook should be read in conjunction with other sources:
 * Student Handbook: for programme academic information applying to all modules

-Date and validity September 2022, Academic year 2022–2023